shunk031/dotfiles/README.md

 ## Measure the startup speed of the dotfiles

-The startup speed of zsh on MacOS with this dotfile is continuously measured at [shunk031.me/my-dotfiles-benchmarks/](https://shunk031.me/my-dotfiles-benchmarks/).
+The startup speed of zsh on MacOS with this dotfile is continuously measured at [shunk031.me/my-dotfiles-benchmarks](https://shunk031.me/my-dotfiles-benchmarks/) using [benchmark-action/github-action-benchmark](https://github.com/benchmark-action/github-action-benchmark).

 ## 👏 Acknowledgements